LukasFlorian/T1000/main.typ

 f(g(x)) = f'(g(x)) dot g'(x)
 $

-In this equation, $f$ and $g$ are the functions applying the linear transformations
+In this equation, $f$ and $g$ are the functions applying the linear transformations corresponding to a convolutional layers, its successor layer and their activation functions, respectively.
+Since both convolutional kernels contain a large number of parameters, each individual parameter only has a small impact on the overall loss function.
+As a result, the product of the derivatives of the loss function with respect to the parameters of the two layers can become very small, leading to a phenomenon known as the #acr("VGP").

-In the context of deep learning, this means that the derivative of the loss function with respect to a particular weight in the network
+In the context of deep learning, this means that deeper models are particularly likely to suffer from this problem, as more layers amplify the core issue.
+One approach to mitigate this problem is to introduce the so-called residual layers allowing for an identity mapping of the input to the output of a layer, which will be explained in further detail in @resnet-backbone.